What is pulmonary fibrosis?

 In 5 to 10% of the people suffering this disease, pulmonary fibrosis is hereditary.
 If someone is currently carrying this hereditary disease one can not say yet.
 Scientists are busy trying to prove this.
 The most well-known causes of pulmonary fibrosis are:

 The positive effects of Airmax® in relation to pulmonary fibrosis

-In addition to the positive effects that Airmax® has shown in pulmonary fibrosis, the product is also suitable for use in other airway related conditions such as: asthma, COPD, respiratory allergy, sleep apnoea, snoring and nasal congestion due to a cold.
+In addition to the positive effects that Airmax® has shown in asthma, the product is also suitable for use in other airway related conditions such as: Asthma, COPD, respiratory allergy, sleep apnoea, snoring and nasal congestion due to a cold.
 Do you have any questions regarding this information please feel free to contact us.